 Explore our featured online programs to find the right match for you today.

 6. Court Reporter

-A court reporter can make between $46,020 and $66,430 per year.
+A court reporter can make between $46,020 and $66,430 per year according to the Bureau of Labor Statistics.
 Court reporters transcribe legal proceedings that include trials and depositions.
 They must record everything word for word to maintain complete accuracy.
 The court reporter’s workplace is the courtroom or in legislatures, and this is where the majority of court reporters work.
 The second largest group of court reporters work in business support services, and the third largest group performs its duties for local governments.
 A small segment of the population works independently.